Aliases for SIX3 Gene

 GeneCards Summary for SIX3 Gene

 SIX3 (SIX Homeobox 3) is a Protein Coding gene.
-Diseases associated with SIX3 include holoprosencephaly-2 and holoprosencephaly.
-Among its related pathways are Transcriptional Regulatory Network in Embryonic Stem Cell.
-GO annotations related to this gene include sequence-specific DNA binding and RNA polymerase II distal enhancer sequence-specific DNA binding transcription factor activity.
+Diseases associated with SIX3 include Holoprosencephaly 2 and Schizencephaly.
+Among its related pathways are Circadian rythm related genes and Transcriptional Regulatory Network in Embryonic Stem Cell.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription coactivator activity.
 An important paralog of this gene is SIX6.

 UniProtKB/Swiss-Prot for SIX3 Gene